raboczi/harn-atlas-tools/README.md

 points tables.
 The corrected roads appear as *type = 'ROUTE'*.
 The
 algorithm:

-* connect all road end-points within some distance to the road network.
+* connect all road end-points within distance *EPSG* to the road network.

-* Simplify the road network a bit ([Visvalingam Whyatt](https://en.wikipedia.org/wiki/Visvalingam%E2%80%93Whyatt_algorithm))
+* Simplify the road network a bit ([Visvalingam Whyatt](https://en.wikipedia.org/wiki/Visvalingam%E2%80%93Whyatt_algorithm)) using *EPSL* as corner-measure.

-* Remove short end segments from the road network
+* Remove short end segments from the road network.

-* Shift close locations onto road network
+* Shift close locations onto road network.

 > Runtime: 1 minute